steincastillo/Pi_surveillance/README.md

 * **stop email**: stops the monitor from sending emails when motion is detected
 * **start email**: initiates the emails sending when motion is detected

-###how to launch
+###Usage
-Once you have configured the default.json file to your needs, launch the surveillance system from the command line:
+To launch the surveillance system from the command line:

+####python3 pi_surveillance.py --help
 ####python3 pi_surveillance.py --conf default.json

 ###Additional credits
 This project is based on previous work done by **Adrian Rosebrock** of [pyimagesearch] (http://www.pyimagesearch.com)

+###Additional notes
+This version of the monitor has been tested with Pyhton 3 only.